Quitting Isn’t a Sacrifice

 You’re giving yourself:

-- More mental bandwidth
+- More mental bandwidth to focus on what matters

-- Emotional steadiness
+- Emotional steadiness instead of rollercoasters

-- Physical strength
+- Physical strength that builds instead of breaks down

-- Stronger relationships
+- Stronger relationships rooted in presence

-- A sense of control
+- A sense of control you can count on

-- A clear direction forward
+- A clear direction forward, not blurred detours

 You just need clarity.